 Ready for your new bundle of joy?
 Remember to schedule a dentist appointment before your baby arrives.

 Dental visits are safe and important before, during and after pregnancy.
 Expectant moms should see their dental health provider to ensure their mouths are healthy prior to birth.
 A bad tooth or gum infection can spread throughout your body leading to serious health problems and pregnancy complication.
 Following birth, you can pass cavity-causing germs to your baby by sharing utensils, putting baby’s pacifier in your mouth, or even kissing.

 Need help finding a dentist?
 Call 509.324.1687 for assistance.

-Spokane Regional Health District's Dental Health program is funded with Washington Health Care Authority’s Apple Health (Medicaid) Program and Local Capacity Development Funds.
+Spokane Regional Health District's Oral Health programis funded with Washington Health Care Authority’s Apple Health (Medicaid) Program and Local Capacity Development Funds.
 The Dental Health program works with outside agencies like the Department of Health, WIC Nutrition program, ARCORA Foundation—formerly known as Washington Dental Service Foundation and University of Washington to carry out its mission.
-The Dental Health program leads the Oral Health Coalition which includes several key community partners.
+The Oral Health program leads the Oral Health Coalition which includes several key community partners.